-There are many potential sources of open textbooks and other OER.
-Interested faculty are encouraged to contact members of the Shulenburger Office of Scholarly Communication and Copyright for assistance in finding appropriate resources in their discipline/teaching area.
-A few significant sources are:
+There are a growing number of sources of open textbooks and other OER.
+Interested faculty are encouraged to contact the Shulenburger Office of Scholarly Communication & Copyright for assistance in finding resources in their discipline/teaching area.
+Significant sources include:

-The Open Textbook Library is a curated, browsable collection of open textbooks housed at The University of Minnesota and sponsored by the Open Textbook Network, of which KU is a member.
+The Open Textbook Library is a curated, browsable collection of over 400 open textbooks based at The University of Minnesota and sponsored by the Open Textbook Network, of which KU is a member.

 The Multimedia Educational Resource for Online Teaching (MERLOT), developed by the California State University Center for Distributed Learning offers access to thousands of open educational materials.